micro/network/README.md

 ## Status

-Looking at the initial MVP implementation of MUCP protocol 0.1
+Initial MVP implementation of MUCP protocol 0.1 in development.

 ## Protocol